-To overcome these shortcomings, the test data were synthesized by direct linear superposition of two template signals: (i) an AP profile with a concave foot, and (ii) a STD representing membrane response to synaptic stimulus.
-These template signals were obtained from simulations on the NEURON environment, a compartmental modeling platform (Hines and Carnevale, 2001), using a syncytial smooth muscle model (Appukuttan et al., 2015a).
-In order to obtain the AP template, all cells in the syncytium were endowed 109 with Hodgkin-Huxley (HH) channels and the stimulus, implemented via an alpha function mimicking an STD profile (Purves, 1976; Bennett et al., 1993), applied at the centroid cell.
-The AP recorded at the vertex 110 cell had the most concave foot by virtue of being farthest from the site of stimulation, and thus was chosen 111 as the AP template.
-The amplitude was normalized such that RMP was at 0 and the peak had a value of 112 +1.
-The STD template was obtained from the centroid cell when all cells in the syncytium were rendered 113 purely passive.
-Experimental studies have shown STDs in smooth muscle to be of varying amplitudes and 114 time courses (Manchanda, 1995).
-The test data was thus generated using varying levels of superposition 115 of the AP template with modulations of the STD template.
-This was achieved by varying three principal 116 parameters: (i) the amplitude of the STD (amp), (ii) the time course of the STD (scale), and (iii) the latency 117 of AP onset from STD onset (lat).
-Parameter amp was relative to the normalized AP template; a scale 118 value of 1 represented the original STD time course, with values lesser and greater than one indicating 119 shortening and elongation, respectively, in time domain by that factor; lat of 0 and 1 indicate alignment of 120 AP onset with STD onset and with STD peak, respectively.
-The effects of varying each of the parameters 121 are illustrated in Fig. 4.
-Different test data sets were created by varying a single parameter, while keeping 122 the other two constant.
-For every data set thus generated, it was possible to predict their intrinsic foot 123 convexity trends, as explained in the following section.
-This information was used to evaluate and compare 124 the robustness of various quantification techniques described ahead.
-The details of the generated data sets 125 are provided in the Results section.
-126
+To overcome these shortcomings, the test data were synthesized by direct linear superposition of two template signals: (i) an AP profile with a concave foot and (ii) a STD representing membrane response to synaptic stimulus.
+These template signals were obtained from simulations on the NEURON environment, a compartmental modeling platform (Hines and Carnevale, 2001), using the syncytial smooth muscle model (Appukuttan et al., 2015a).
+In order to obtain the AP template, all cells in the syncytium were endowed with Hodgkin-Huxley (HH) channels and the stimulus, implemented via an alpha function mimicking an STD profile (Purves, 1976; Bennett et al., 1993), applied at the centroid cell.
+The AP recorded at the vertex cell had the most concave foot by virtue of being farthest from the site of stimulation, and thus was chosen as the AP template.
+The amplitude was normalized such that RMP was at 0 and the peak had a value of +1.
+The STD template was obtained from the centroid cell when all cells in the syncytium were rendered purely passive.
+Experimental studies have shown STDs in smooth muscle to be of varying amplitudes and time courses (Manchanda, 1995).
+The test data was thus generated using varying levels of superposition of the AP template with modulations of the STD template.
+This was achieved by varying three principal parameters: (i) the amplitude of the STD (amp), (ii) the time course of the STD (scale), and (iii) the latency of AP onset from STD onset (lat).
+Parameter amp was relative to the normalized AP template; a scale value of 1 represented the original STD time course, with values lesser and greater than one indicating shortening and elongation, respectively, in time domain by that factor; lat of 0 and 1 indicate alignment of AP onset with STD onset and with STD peak, respectively.
+The effects of varying each of the parameters are illustrated in Figure 4.
+Different test data sets were created by varying a single parameter, while keeping the other two constant.
+For every data set thus generated, it was possible to predict their intrinsic foot convexity trends, as explained in the following section.
+This information was used to evaluate and compare the robustness of various quantification techniques described ahead.
+The details of the generated data sets are provided in the Results section.

-127 2.2 Evaluation Criteria
+2.2.
+Evaluation Criteria

-Knowledge of the origin of the test data sets allows us to make certain assertions, such as the relative 128 ordering of signals with respect to their foot convexities.
-Such orderings are possible within each data set 129 individually, but cannot be ascertained for the combination of the data sets together.
-This is because the 130 convexity ranges would overlap between the sets, and the rank of individual signals in the combined set 131 cannot be predicted easily.
-It can be observed from Fig. 4 that the convexity of the AP foot increases with 132 each of the parameters amp, scale and lat.
-Thus, an increase in the amplitude and time course of the STD 133 would result in an AP with a more convex foot, and this would be further heightened with a longer latency 134 135 of AP onset.
+Knowledge of the origin of the test data sets allows us to make certain assertions, such as the relative ordering of signals with respect to their foot convexities.
+Such orderings are possible within each data set individually, but cannot be ascertained for the combination of the data sets together.
+This is because the convexity ranges would overlap between the sets, and the rank of individual signals in the combined set cannot be predicted easily.
+It can be observed from Figure 4 that the convexity of the AP foot increases with each of the parameters amp, scale, and lat.
+Thus, an increase in the amplitude and time course of the STD would result in an AP with a more convex foot, and this would be further heightened with a longer latency of AP onset.